Google+

 You must only include expenses that relate to the whole house or your home office in particular.
 Costs related solely to personal use areas are to be excluded ... this means you CANNOT just take a percentage of the total home maintenance costs.

-Always keep in mind the general rule - personal use expenses can never be deductible.
+Always keep in mind the general rule - personal use expenses are NEVER deductible.

 Insurance - Personal vs Home Business